Bloom776/NashvilleHousing-Portfolio-Project/README.md

 This Repository will hold all the code and queries from the NashvilleHousing-Portfolio-Project I worked on.
 ------------------------------------------------------------------------------------------------------------------
-This is a data cleaning project where Nashville housing data was analyzed thoroughly and cleaned with MSSQLS to make drawing inferences easier and less complicated.
+This is a data cleaning project where Nashville housing data was analyzed thoroughly and cleaned with MSSQL to make drawing inferences easier and less complicated.
 Query goals achieved include:
 1. Standardizing the date format
 2. Populating the Property Address data